allenai/allennlp/README.md

 If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

+We support AllenNLP on Mac and Linux environemnts.
+We presently do not support Windows but are open to contributions.

 ### Installing via pip

 #### Setting up a virtual environment